Numigi/odoo-account-addons/invoice_refund_not_earlier/README.rst

 Invoice Refund Not Earlier
 ==========================
-This module prevents to select a date prior to the invoice date when registering a refund.
+This module prevents to select a date prior to the invoice date when registering a refund/credit note.

 This constraint is added on all journal entries, not only invoices.